Sergii-Kostanets/attic/README.md

 | &check; | In the product details view the user can create a review and vote for rating
 | &check; | When user submits a review a message with approval information is being showed on the page
 | &check; | In the product detail view the signed in user can delete the review created by themselves
-| &check; | In the post detail view the signed in user can add product to the wishlist
+| &check; | In the product detail view the signed in user can add product to the wishlist
 | &check; | Clicking the Profile button in the signed in user menu loads the My Profile page
 | &check; | There is no access to the /admin page
 | &check; | Clicking the Facebook link in the footer area opens Facebook page in a new window